spolifroni-amd/rocPyDecode/docs/reference/rocPyDecode-codecs-and-hardware.rst

 rocPyDecode supported codecs and hardware capabilities
 ********************************************************************

-rocPyDecode supports the 8 bit and 10 bit H.265 (HEVC) codec, and the 8 bit H.264 (H264) codec.
+rocPyDecode supports the 8-bit and 10-bit H.265 (HEVC) codec, and the 8-bit H.264 (H264) codec.

 The following table shows the codec support and capabilities of the VCN for each supported GPU architecture.